gdmoney/reading/the-phoenix-project.md

 ### Unplanned Work
-- We need to stop shooting ourselves in the foot and get out of constant firefighting mode.
+- We need to stop shooting ourselves in the foot and get out of constant **firefighting mode**.
 - Remember, unplanned work kills your ability to do planned work, so you must always do whatever it takes to eradicate it.
 Murphy does exist, so you will always have unplanned work, but it must be handled efficiently.
-- Left unchecked, technical debt will ensure that the only work that gets done is unplanned work.
+- Left unchecked, **technical debt** will ensure that the only work that gets done is unplanned work.

 ### Troubleshooting